power-assert-js/power-assert-formatter/README.md

 ---------------------------------------
 `power-assert-formatter` is a formatter for Power Assert output.

-Please note that `power-assert-formatter` is a alpha version product.
+Please note that `power-assert-formatter` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.

 AUTHOR